Shivabajelan/university-students-powerbi-dashboard/README.md

 7. Tooltip Tabs

 Two additional pages designed as tooltips to provide drill-through and hover insights on selected visuals.

+🛠️ Skills & Tools Used

+- Power BI: Data modelling, DAX measures, slicers, custom tooltips, interactive visuals.

+- Data Transformation: Cleaned and structured raw data for fact and dimension modelling.

+- Visual Design: Created a user-friendly, professional layout with a mix of KPIs, charts, and maps.

+✅ Outcomes

+- Delivered a comprehensive BI solution that allows stakeholders to explore student and departmental data in multiple dimensions.

+- Provided insights into enrolment trends, applicant success rates, student demographics, graduation patterns, and departmental course structures.

+- Built a scalable model that can be adapted to real-world university datasets for decision-making.